About Us

 London

-POINTING - Learn an easier way to ski and ride.
-Synchronize the direction of travel with the relationship to energy, with the FUNDAMENTAL MOVEMENT OF ATHLETICS(TM); a motion of the hand.
+About: POINTING - Learn an easier way to ski and ride.
+Synchronize the direction of travel with the relationship to energy, with the FUNDAMENTAL MOVEMENT OF ATHLETICsm; a motion of the hand.
 It will BECOME a pole swing on skis, and twist to an edge on a snowboard.

 Why is it called the

-Fundamental Movement of Athletics™ ?
-Because it synchronizes the direction of travel with the relationship to energy.
-From a right angle, and in the center of a functional range of motion, it is all that you have to do to ride or ski well.
+sm ?
+Because it is the one movement that synchronizes the direction of travel with the relationship to energy.
+The ski or board will tip toward an edge that supports directional movements.
+From a right angle to the ski or board, and in the center of a functional range of motion, it is all that you have to do to ride or ski well.

 Our symbol is derived from a painting of God on the Sistene Chapel ceiling, created during the Renaissance.
 The Renaissance was the "new birth" of Greek art and statuary, modeled upon Olympic athletes.
 The artistic style was derived from the Greek Olympic experience.